openfun/kubic/README.md

 }
 ```

-For instance, the prod environment uses the `prod.json` file with :
+For instance, the prod environment uses the `prod.json` file with:

 ```json
 {